Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: Introduction

 \section{Introduction}

-Models with intractable normalizing functions arise in many contexts, notably the Ising \citep{lenz1920,ising1925} and autologistic models \citep[see][for a review]{Besag1974,Hughes2011autologistic} for binary data on a lattice, exponential random graph models \citep[see][]{Robins2007, Hunter2006} for explaining relationships among actors in networks, and interaction point process models \citep[see][]{strauss1975,Goldstein2015} for describing spatial patterns among points.
-Standard Markov chain Monte Carlo (MCMC) algorithms cannot be applied to these models.
-Suppose that we have data $\bx \in \mathcal{X}$ generated from a probability model with likelihood function $L(\bth \mid \bx) = h(\bx \mid \bth)/c(\bth)$, where $c(\bth)$ is a normalizing function, and a prior density $p(\bth)$.
-The posterior density of $\bth$ is

-which brings about so-called doubly intractable posterior distributions.
+Models with intractable normalizing functions arise in many contexts, notably the Ising \citep{lenz1920,ising1925} and autologistic models \citep[see][for a review]{Besag1974,Hughes2011autologistic} for binary data on a lattice, exponential random graph models \citep[see][]{Robins2007,Hunter2006} and mixed graphical models \citep[see][]{Lauritzen1989,Lee2015,Cheng2017} for explaining relationships among actors in networks, interaction point process models \citep[see][]{strauss1975,Goldstein2015} for describing spatial patterns among points, and Conway--Maxwell-Poisson regression models \citep[see][]{Conway1962,Shmueli2005,Chanialidis2018} for over- or under-dispersed count data.
+Interest in models having intractable normalizing functions has increased rapidly during the last two decades.
+Indeed, a look at the Web of Science database shows that the number of yearly citations of articles on this subject has grown quadratically since 2005.
+Unfortunately, standard Markov chain Monte Carlo (MCMC) algorithms, the workhorse of Bayesian inference in the past few decades, cannot be applied to these models.
+Suppose we have data $\bx \in \mathcal{X}$ generated from a probability model $f(\bx \mid \bth)$ with likelihood function $L(\bth \mid \bx) = h(\bx \mid \bth)/c(\bth)$, where $c(\bth)$ is a normalizing function, and a prior density $p(\bth)$.
+The posterior density of $\bth$ is $\pi(\bth \mid \bx) \propto p(\bth) h(\bx \mid \bth)/c(\bth)$, which brings about so-called doubly intractable posterior distributions.
 A major problem in constructing a standard MCMC algorithm for such models is that $c(\bth)$ cannot be easily evaluated.
 The Metropolis--Hastings (MH) algorithm \citep{Metropolis1953,Hastings1970} acceptance probability at each step requires evaluating the unknown ratio $c(\bth)/c(\bth^\prime)$, where $\bth^\prime$ denotes the proposed value.